zuozhenggh/learning-library/developer-library/skillset-tracker/oda/oda.md

-# Integrate your application with Oracle Digital Assistant
+# Integration with Oracle Digital Assistant and Slack

 ## Introduction